 Elevation Change: 1,600 feet

 NOTE: This hike requires a permit at least 2 days before you hike.
-The permit is free and available online, but is necessary to limit the number of hikers on the trail to 50 during the plague.
+The permit is free and available online, but is necessary to limit the number of hikers on the trail.

 I’ll admit that this is the one trail we wanted to do but were not able to because of the permit issue and the 48 hour time delay – by the time I learned we needed it, it was too late.
 Here’s what I know from my research: